 But these kinds of reprisals against employees have been ongoing; Hong Kong’s labour organisers have long faced similar retribution.
 Over the years, many workers have faced unreasonable dismissal for fighting for their rights or raising legitimate workplace concerns.
 Other workers have been dismissed so that employers can avoid compensating them fairly.
 Just last year, piano tutors for Tom Lee Music were pressured to give up their permanent employee status and take up self-employed contracts—with less stable working hours and pay, and the loss of their pensions, paid leave and medical insurance.
 A group of tutors who refused to become self-employed were then completely frozen out of the business by Tom Lee; some of them had to work part-time at McDonald’s or as security guards on the MTR just to make ends meet.
 Yet many workers are fighting back boldly, including Sai Fai, a chef who began labour activism in 2003, and has been blacklisted and refused employment by some of the city’s biggest restaurant and catering corporations because of his union work, including the founding of the Hong Kong Chef’s Union in 2015.
 In 2017, while working for Lufthansa, he managed to accost Carrie Lam over her anti-labour policies in person; the next day, his manager showed up, complained that he had not included vegetables in his pork and egg rice, and fired him.

-All of the issues I have named are potential opportunities for the movement to start integrating social and economic issues into its programme and to make class-based demands on the state.
+All of the issues I have named are potential opportunities for the movement to start integrating social and economic issues into its programme and to make class-based demands against the state.
 To overcome the cultural and ideological hegemony of liberalism as the dominant mode of political participation in the movement and Hong Kong’s broader society, we must articulate demands that speak to people not only as citizens stripped of rights and liberties by an authoritarian state, but as working people increasingly dispossessed of their means of survival by an economic structure that serves the interests of ruling elites.
 This speaks to the need for a grassroots- and workers-based internationalism to counter right-wing tendencies within the movement.

 The connections I have made between civil-political and class-based demands are rooted in a personal anxiety that if a movement of this scale cannot shake up our deeply unequal and unjust social fabric, then nothing ever will.
 But there is also obvious sense in articulating broader demands.
-While some have argued that this would make the movement lose focus, it would provide more avenues to mobilise and more ammunition to attack the state and its cronies.
+While some have argued that this would make the movement lose focus, I argue it would actually provide more avenues to mobilise and more ammunition to attack the state and its cronies.
 For example, if the movement raises labour issues as part of its concerns, then it would be in ordinary workers’ material interest to support a strike—making it much more feasible to organise a sustained and successful general strike.
 This could be one of the most powerful tools the movement has.

 Defend our commons: bring Link shopping malls back under public ownership and control; stop marketising public housing units; abolish the Land (Compulsory Sale for Redevelopment) Ordinance allowing property developers to evict tenants and “redevelop” establishments with “compulsory purchase” once they acquire 80% of the title; increase budgets for district councils whose use will be democratically planned.